Shutter by Courtney Alameda

 But noir this book is not (this book isn’t characterized by cynicism, fatalism, and moral ambiguity); Shutter is a fantasy/horror novel set in an alternate San Francisco Bay Area where the monsters and ghosts are real and there’s a centuries-old system in place to fight them.
 Only instead of slayers and watchers we have the Helsing Corps, which was founded by and run by the descendants of Bram Stoker and Abraham Van Helsing (and others that have since died out over time).
 They fight the things that go bump in the night with technology and Micheline’s instrument of choice is a camera that captures the ghostlight and exorcises ghosts.
 I’ll admit that I spent a lot of time picturing the fighting scenes in terms of the videogame Fatal Frame II, in which you also use a camera to exorcise ghosts (and the game is terrifying 11/10).

 “We did such human things before we reaped – showered, read the newspaper, kissed our families goodbye – always with the expectation of returning with the dawn.
 Optimistic by default.”

 This book is action-packed and fast-paced, and the writing style is gripping.
-Unfortunately for me, I got bored with all the action by middle of night three and found myself skimming over a lot of it.
-This is definitely a me thing: I personally struggle sometimes with action-heavy plots because I appreciate character development and worldbuilding so much, and to me it felt like the action was at the expense of little character development.
+Unfortunately for me, I got bored with all the action by the middle of night three and found myself skimming over a lot of it.
+This is definitely a me-thing: I personally struggle sometimes with action-heavy plots because I appreciate character development and world-building so much, and it felt like the action was at the expense of little character development.
 Our main character Micheline felt like a real, three-dimensional character to me; however, Oliver, Jude, and Ryder felt more two-dimensional to me.

 Oliver a techno-whiz and the boy who developed her camera’s technology